-We, at Bishop Dwenger, are working as a:
+We, at Bishop Dwenger, are working as a community of:

-- Community of students, faculty, and staff, with parents, Board of education, and alumni in the shared project of human growth, with each member offering a personal contribution. - Community of educators, working to provide for the spiritual, intellectual, psychological, social, and physical needs of each student. - Community of Christian educators who desire to provide an authentic and genuine charity among our members in a setting in which each person can function responsibly. - Community within a society.
+- Students, faculty, and staff, with parents, Board of education, and alumni in the shared project of human growth, with each member offering a personal contribution. - Educators, working to provide for the spiritual, intellectual, psychological, social, and physical needs of each student. - Christian educators who desire to provide an authentic and genuine charity among our members in a setting in which each person can function responsibly. - Citizens within a society.
 The interaction of the Bishop Dwenger academic community encourages each student to develop the ability to participate in civic affairs and influence the larger world.